konard/Payel-git-ol-Octra/README.md

-# Octra — the MCP aggregator
+# Octra — the vps aggregator

 Octra lets anyone run ready-made AI CLIs (claude-code, opencode, codex, …) with configured skills **on our infrastructure** — no VPS, no SSH, no JSON config, no